 We've never bred our dogs, but we used foam mats all around the house when our kids were learning to walk, so I think they would be great for puppies as well.
 These mats are lightweight, portable, and each 3 by 3 foot tile weighs just 6 pounds.
 Customers like the heavy padding and ease of installation, and their dogs seem happy too!

 Your pup can run on the same turf that 22 NFL teams use in their facilities.
 How cool is that?
 This artificial grass turf is made of a durable plastic material that won't tear or fade.
 The curled yarn intertwine is designed to feel soft on feet and paws.
 The grass is stain resistant, non porous and an antimicrobial infill option can inhibit the growth of mildew and odor.
 Plus the grass has a 100% permeable backing guaranteed to drain at over 250 inches per hour.

 With an 8 Year Manufacturer's Warranty that is non-prorated, you're getting the best insured warranty in the business.
 The turf has a 15-20 year life expectancy, the longest in the industry, so your turf can entertain generations of dogs.

 Dog daycares have special flooring needs and specialty flooring retailers have the answers.
 Greatmats has a long history of providing dog daycare customers with flooring for dog training and kennel facilities, and its flooring professionals will assist with free design layouts and installation methods.
-Greatmats.
-It have many flooring options for indoor and outdoor dog areas that are sure to make your canine companions happy and safe for years to come.
+Greatmats has many flooring options for indoor and outdoor dog areas that are sure to make your canine companions happy and safe for years to come.